 Luckily I connected with Dr. Paul Hepperly, the research and training manager at the Institute, who is a well known authority in organic agriculture.
 Surely, he would know.
 (Fingers crossed.)
 He explained that once the coffee grounds are added to the soil, they start to decompose, and in turn, their acidity neutralizes.
 Ultimately, they are only adding nitrogen to the soil.

-Best Practices for the Use of Coffee Grounds
+Best Practices for the Use of Coffee Grounds in the Garden

 His suggestion was to side dress the plant with no more than one inch at a time.
 He further caution to not add more grounds until the original grounds had decomposed.
 Coffee grounds are solely a soil amendment and not a fertilizer.